slexisvn/query_engine/docs/02-logical-plan/10-relational-algebra.md

 ## Exercises

+### Understand

+For left keys [1, 2] and right keys [2, 3], list the key pairs from INNER JOIN and LEFT JOIN using equality.

+### Practice

-1. Reproduce the two three-table plans from the opening, and confirm the results match.
+1. **Observe.** Reproduce the two three-table plans from the opening, and confirm the results match.
 Then change the first join in each to a `LEFT JOIN` and check whether the answers still agree.
 Explain what changed.

-2. `SELECT COUNT(*) FROM CUSTOMER c, ORDERS o` returns 12 and `SELECT COUNT(*) FROM CUSTOMER c JOIN ORDERS o ON c.C_CUSTKEY = o.O_CUSTKEY` returns 4.
+2. **Observe.** `SELECT COUNT(*) FROM CUSTOMER c, ORDERS o` returns 12 and `SELECT COUNT(*) FROM CUSTOMER c JOIN ORDERS o ON c.C_CUSTKEY = o.O_CUSTKEY` returns 4.
 Print both plans.
 Which node differs, and which of the six laws relates them?

-3. Write a query whose plan contains all four operators, then annotate each printed line with its algebra symbol.
+3. **Observe.** Write a query whose plan contains all four operators, then annotate each printed line with its algebra symbol.

-4. Law 5 requires that the predicate's columns survive the projection.
+4. **Extend (optional).** Law 5 requires that the predicate's columns survive the projection.
 Construct a query where they do not — filter on a column the projection drops — and confirm from the printed plan that the `Filter` stays above the `Project`.
 Then find the function in [`predicate-pushdown.ts`](../../src/optimizer/passes/predicate-pushdown.ts) that made that decision.

-5. Add a node type of your own to [`PlanNodeType`](../../src/planner/logical-plan.ts) — say, a `Sample` that keeps every nth row.
+5. **Extend (optional).** Add a node type of your own to [`PlanNodeType`](../../src/planner/logical-plan.ts) — say, a `Sample` that keeps every nth row.
 Write down its input schema, its output schema, and one equivalence law it obeys.
 You do not have to implement it; the point is that you can specify it in a paragraph, which is what closure buys you.

+### Hints and expected observations

+INNER yields (2,2).
+LEFT also yields (1,NULL).
+Swapping inputs of a LEFT join changes which unmatched rows survive, so inner-join reorder rules need explicit conditions.

 ## Recap

 - A **relation** is a bag of rows with a schema.
 SQL works in bags, not sets, so duplicates survive until a `Distinct` removes them.
-- **Closure** — every operator consumes relations and produces a relation — is what makes operators compose, and therefore what makes the IR a **tree**.
+- **Closure** lets relational operators compose when their input requirements agree.
+This engine represents that composition primarily as a **tree**.
 - Four operators carry most of SQL: **selection** (σ, `Filter`), **projection** (π, `Project`), **join** (⋈, `Join`), and **grouping** (γ, `Aggregate`).
 A join is a cross product plus a selection, kept separate so the cross product need never be built.
 - Plans are read **bottom-up** and are upside down relative to SQL: `FROM` is at the leaves, `SELECT` near the root.
-- **Equivalence laws** — commutativity and associativity of ⋈, pushing σ through ⋈, commuting π with σ — are what the optimizer is made of.
-They exist because the operators are defined mathematically; no such laws exist for SQL text.
+- **Equivalence laws** identify legal rewrites.
+Inner joins commute and reassociate under the stated conditions; outer joins need additional rules.
+The optimizer combines these laws with estimates and search.
 - The engine's algebra is larger than the textbook's, because SQL wants **order**, **position**, and **deduplication**, none of which a bag has.

 Next: chapter 11 takes the inventory — [all twenty-three node types](11-the-logical-plan-nodes.md), and which stage of the pipeline produces each one.